Computer Aided Design and Engineering Technology - Computer Aided Engineering Option (CAD.CAE.CT)

 Auburn Hills Campus

-This program leads to a certificate with a specialization in CAD Engineering.
+This program leads to a certificate with a specialization in Computer Aided Engineering Technology.
 Graduates are prepared for occupations and careers in engineering industries.
-Reverse engineering and rapid prototyping further enhance the learning experience.
+Rapid prototyping and co-op opportunities further enhance their learning experience.

 The CAD Engineering option focuses on design with an emphasis on concepts and applications of CAD Engineering Technologies.
-CAE covers subjects such as: the applications and principles of kinematics in design; concepts and techniques of finite element modeling for stress analysis / non-destructive testing; techniques and applications of solid modeling; and CNC tool path generation.
+CAE covers subjects such as: the applications and principles of kinematics in design, concepts and techniques of finite element modeling for stress analysis / non-destructive testing, techniques and applications of solid modeling, and CNC tool path generation for CAD models.

 |CAD 1101||Introduction to CAD||4|